nuejs/www/docs2/why-nue/developer-experience.md

+---
+main_class: h1-narrow
+---

-# Greatly Improved Developer Experience
+# Massively Improved Developer Experience

 ## Universal hot reloading
-Create entire websites without touching your browser
+If you need just one reason to use Nue, it's this one:

 [bunny-video]
   videoId: 18714305-d2f3-453d-83a9-0bd017166949
   poster: /img/hot-reload-hero.jpg
   class: wide

-[.subtle]
 Make changes to your your content, layout, styling, or interactive islands and Nue magically keeps your browser in sync.
+You can build entire websites without touching your browser.
 [Learn more](../concepts/universal-hot-reloading.html)

 ## Write less code
-Thanks to Nue's [simple and standards-based](closer-to-standards.html) approach, you need less time and effort to build the same thing:
+Thanks to Nue's [simple, standards-based](closer-to-standards.html) approach, you need less time and effort to build the same thing:

 [.cols]
   [image-link src="/img/next-starter.png" class="clickable" width="350"]